Life or death for convicted killer Jodi Arias? Jury deliberates

 Arizona carries out executions using lethal injections.

-If the jury cannot make a decision, Judge Stephens will sentence Arias to life in prison or life with the possibility of parole after 25 years.
+The jury left for the day later on Wednesday without having reached a decision.
+If they cannot decide, Judge Stephens will sentence Arias to life in prison or life with the possibility of parole after 25 years.

 Unlike the original trial, the sentencing proceedings were not broadcast live.
 They were taped and will only be shown after a verdict.